dusty-nv/jetson-inference/docs/building-repo-2.md

 # Building the Project from Source

-Once your Jetson has has been [flashed with JetPack](jetpack-setup-2.md) or setup with the pre-populated [SD card image](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#write), you should be able to either run the pre-built [Docker container](aux-docker.md), or compile jetson-inference from source.
+Once your Jetson has has been [flashed with JetPack](jetpack-setup-2.md) or setup with the latest [SD card image](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#write), you should be able to either run the pre-built [Docker container](aux-docker.md), or compile jetson-inference from source.
+Either option is also able to install PyTorch for you.

 ## Quick Reference